Claflin University looks to set up COVID-19 emergency fund for students, asks for donations

-ORANGEBURG, S.C. — In the wake of the coronavirus, colleges and universities across the nation have suspended in person classes and postponed or cancelled commencement.
+ORANGEBURG, S.C. — In the wake of coronavirus, colleges and universities across the nation have suspended in-person classes and postponed or canceled commencement.

-With e-learning being the new tool for many schools as students learn online, Claflin University realized that all of their students may not be equipted to handle that.
-Some have no laptops, others live in rural South Carolina where getting online isn't easy.
+With e-learning being the new tool for many students to learn, Claflin University realized that all of their students may not be equipped to handle that.
+Some have no laptops, others live in rural South Carolina, where getting online isn't easy.

-The university began to see that they would need to have funds that could help students durning this time so they are creating the Claflin University COVID-19 Emergency student relief fund.
+The university began to see that they would need to have funds to help students during this time.So, they are creating the Claflin University COVID-19 Emergency Student Relief Fund.

-"You know we are continuing to look at what are some of the needs as this is changing daily" says Dr. Dwaun J. Warmack, President of Claflin University, "We’ve gone online a 100% but some of our students don’t have laptops.
+"You know, we are continuing to look at what are some of the needs as this is changing daily," says Dr. Dwaun J. Warmack, President of Claflin University.
+"We’ve gone online at 100% but some of our students don’t have laptops.
 Some of our students are from rural South Carolina and they don’t have bandwidth.
-Some have had to travel and they have travel restrictions and we’re getting funds for them to travel home so we’re trying to be very intentional about what we’re doing."
+Some have had to travel and they have travel restrictions and we’re getting funds for them to travel home.So, we’re trying to be very intentional about what we’re doing."

 Ways to give to the emergency fund include: